Weber12321/multi-label-text-classification/README.md

 ![](graphs/auto-labeling.png)

-+  upload result dataset to [rd2demo doccano](https://rd2demo.eland.com.tw/) platform to manually validate the dataset
++  upload result dataset to [rd2demo doccano](https://rd2demo.eland.com.tw/) platform to manually validate the dataset.

+###### Problems and Discussions

++ Too many spam or advertisement content inside the retrieval dataset:
+  + maybe adding the spam classifier to filter the data before performing the rule prediction will better?

 ### How to add a dataset?